5urg3on/Automation/pastebin-monitor/README.md

 ## Features

 - Automatic keyword generation from company domains
-- Slack + Make.com webhook alerts
+- Slack or Make.com webhook alerts to slack
 - Optional TOR proxy support for anonymity
 - Easy to deploy on Kali, VPS, or Raspberry Pi